 TA'ing Online 101

-- Check out this great Zoom training webinar, which will give you pro tips for using Zoom for educational purposes.
+- Check out this great Zoom training webinar, which gives pro tips for using Zoom for educational purposes.

 - Co-teach where possible.
 Depending on your course structure, it may be possible to co-teach recitations.
 Having each other for instructional and technical support may help to mitigate any issues that arise.
 One TA could be in charge of the instruction, while another TA can play a support role in terms of technology, responding to questions in the discussion forum, or fielding questions for the instructional TA to respond to in real-time.